Crestview, Florida: Transportation

 From early 1994 through August 2005, Crestview was served by the tri-weekly Amtrak Sunset Limited.
 However, service east of New Orleans to Jacksonville and Orlando was suspended due to damage to the rail line of CSX caused by Hurricane Katrina in 2005.
 This was previously the route of the Gulf Wind streamlined passenger train, operated by the Louisville and Nashville Railroad.
+Crestview Station is still there.